Joseph Lister: Early experiments

 In early March 1865, Lister conducted his first experiment using the acid on a patient whose wrist was being excised due to caries.
 Although he carefully washed the wound, it became infected and the experiment was a failure.

 On 21 March 1865, Lister began his second experiment with carbolic acid on a 22-year-old patient named Neil Kelly who had a severe compound fracture of the leg.
-His treatment consisted of cleaning the wound of all blood clots and then applying the undiluted carbolic acid by the use of forceps across the whole wound.
-A piece of lint impregnated in the acid was then laid on the leg, overlapping the wound and fixed by an adhesive plaster.
-A thin metal sheet made of tin or lead and sterilized by the acid was over the lint, to prevent the antiseptic from evaporating.
-This was further fixed with adhesive plaster and packing was used between the limb and the splints for the purpose of soaking up any blood or discharges.
-A crust formed that was not removed except to apply a new antiseptic.
+His treatment consisted of cleaning the wound of all blood clots.
+Then a piece of calico or lint soaked in undiluted carbolic acid (phenol) was used to swab the whole wound using forceps.
+Two pieces of lint impregnated in the undiluted acid was then laid on the leg, overlapping the wound and fixed by an adhesive plaster.
+A thin metal sheet made of block tin or lead, moulded to the shape of the wound and sterilised by the acid was placed over the lint, to prevent the antiseptic from evaporating.
+This was fixed with adhesive plaster and packing was used between the limb and the splints to soak up blood or discharges during 1 or 2 days.
+A crust formed consisting of blood and the acid that was not removed except to apply a new antiseptic.
+Once a day, the cap was removed and the crust painted with carbolic acid.
+Lister tried to ensure the crust didn't become sceptic and at the same time was looking for the surface closest to the wound to experience effluxion of the phenol, resulting in the wound healing.
+He was essentially seeking "healing by scabbing" without suppuration.

 While the treatment possessed many of the essential characteristics of the antiseptic dressings that Lister would subsequently introduce, it failed and suppuration began to occur, leading to the death of the patient.
 Lister blamed himself and noted that the treatment "..proved unsuccessful, in consequence, as I now believe, of improper management".